Bluesky at Home » Home Decor » Green and White Rustic Winter Decor Ideas

 Now I could decorate the mantel.
 I knew that I would bring in greenery and more natural elements.
 I wanted simple and warm, but not too many items; just an easy and balanced arrangement.

 The first thing to do was bring down a few boxes of decorative items that I put away last fall in our guest rooms (which double as storage places).
-It really helps to have a designated place to store your out~of~season decor.
+It really helps to have designated places to store your out-of-season decor.

 TIP: I’ve been trying to group items, box them, and label them: spring, summer, fall, winter.
 Of course, some items can be used all the time except Thanksgiving to Christmas.
 In the past, I’ve gone crazy trying to find things after the holidays that I’ve put here and there.

-To add more white, greenery and height, I bought in a tall white vintage bottle and filled it will some eucalyptus from Target ($6.99) that I picked up last week.
+To add more white, greenery and height, I bought in a tall white vintage bottle and filled it will some eucalyptus from Target ($6.99).
 I moved the books and little basket over to place the white bottle/vase on the outside of the mantel, close to the vertical columns.

 That’s a TIP for you.
 Don’t pack all the garland away.

-Realizing that I need more height, more white and more green, I used two more white bottles/vases filled with 1 piece of greenery each.
+Realizing that I needed more height, more white and more green, I used two more white bottles/vases filled with one piece of greenery each.

 Here are more awesome winter mantel ideas that I love.

 Below the fireplace on the hearth, I filled my vintage Sure Shot box with another garland.
-This box has been one of the best things I’ve ever bought was an estate sale.
+This box has been one of the best things I’ve ever bought at an estate sale.

 I finally found my two white throws that were AOL over the holidays.
-I filled an estate sale basket from last summer with one and set it on top of my vintage captain’s storage box, a purchase from years and years ago in Jefferson, Texas.
+I filled an estate sale basket with one and set it on top of my vintage captain’s storage box, a purchase from years and years ago in Jefferson, Texas.

 If you need some white or cream throws for winter, here are some great ones.